usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/DITAP Facilitator Guide Module 4.md

    #### Activity instructions:

-   * **Purpose**: Explores real-world decision-making that occurs across agile roles during delivery \- especially between federal and vendor team members.
-Participants practice thinking critically about who owns what in agile delivery and where the role boundaries blur.
+   * **Purpose**: Explores real-world decision-making that occurs across Agile roles during delivery \- especially between federal and vendor team members.
+Participants practice thinking critically about who owns what in Agile delivery and where the role boundaries blur.
-   * **Expected Outcomes**: Learners will be able to delineate the agile roles and responsibilities across the team.
+   * **Expected Outcomes**: Learners will be able to delineate the Agile roles and responsibilities across the team.
    * **Materials Needed** (specific to activity):
      * [Participant Worksheet](https://github.com/usds/ditap-curriculum-update/blob/adb0ba4e119e3a6a843f118aff56a4a04e3c5b6e/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/Agile%20Role%20Round%20Robin%20Participant%20Guide.md)
      * [Facilitator Guide](https://github.com/usds/ditap-curriculum-update/blob/adb0ba4e119e3a6a843f118aff56a4a04e3c5b6e/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/Agile%20Role%20Round%20Robin%20Facilitator%20Guide.md)
      * Divide participants into breakout groups of 4-6 people each
-     * 2-3 agile delivery prompts per group
+     * 2-3 Agile delivery prompts per group
      * Set up rooms (in-person or virtual)
      * Notetaker / whiteboard and markers
    * **Instructions**:
      * Introduce the activity: we are going to break out into groups and spend the next 45-60 min in a role rotation activity.
-The idea is to understand who owns what in an agile framework.
+The idea is to understand who owns what in an Agile framework.
      * Send each group to their respective meeting spaces and assign them their 2-3 prompts.
      * Instruct them to take and rotate roles for each exercise, and ask “What should this role do in this situation?”
      * Don’t think about getting it “right” \- experience the tensions (this is normal) and overlap and think critically about where roles overlap.